webdesignsbytom/fullstack-starter/Hosting.md

    - site.com is a A record pointing to 8.8.8.8
 2. The sites NameServes Ns1. will point to where to find the A records

+- CNAME - map domain names to other domain names
+  - Also know as a canonnical record
+  - Maps one domain name to another and must always be a name not an ip
+  - Not great for subdomaining becuase it has to do two DNS lookups.
+  - Create record and enter subdomain or full domain including sub

 ### PreLaunch Steps

 1. Create a sitemap.xml